 Abstract

-This paper investigates the scenario of maize yield in India using several conventionally developed candidate autoregressive integrated moving average (ARIMA) models.
-The forecasting performances of the generated models have been analyzed using akaike information criterion (AIC), root mean square error (RMSE) and mean absolute percentage error (MAPE).
-The best fitted candidate model is found to be ARIMA (2,1,0) with drift, having AIC value of 894.95, RMSE value of 148.05, and MAPE value of 7.71%.
-Additionally, a comparative performance assessment of the candidate models have been made with the automatically generated ARIMA model viz., ARIMA (1,1,2) with drift, on using auto.arima () function in R-studio.
+This paper investigates the scenario of maize yield in India using several conventionally developed autoregressive integrated moving average (ARIMA) models.
+The forecasting performances of the generated models were evaluated using akaike information criterion (AIC), root mean square error (RMSE) and mean absolute percentage error (MAPE).
+The best fitted model was ARIMA (2,1,0) with drift, having AIC value of 894.95, RMSE value of 148.05, and MAPE value of 7.71%.
+Additionally, a comparative performance assessment of the ARIMA models were automatically generated viz., ARIMA (1,1,2) with drift, on using auto.arima () function in R-studio.
 Furthermore, the Ljung-Box test is performed for diagnostic checking of residuals of the generated models.
 The results of the analysis revealed that ARIMA (1,1,2) with drift model is slightly more precise as compared to ARIMA (2,1,0) with drift.
-The forecast values of maize yield for five consecutive years have been obtained with 80% and 95% prediction intervals using ARIMA (1,1,2) with drift model.
-The findings of the study highlight that the trend of maize yield is significantly rising over the recent years, which is a good sign for policymakers and scientists regarding development of strategies pertaining to global food trade and nutritional security.
+The forecast values of maize yield for five consecutive years were obtained with 80% and 95% prediction intervals using ARIMA (1,1,2) with drift model.
+The findings of the study revealed that the trend of maize yield is significantly rising over the recent years, which is a good sign for policymakers and scientists regarding development of strategies pertaining to global food trade and nutritional security.

 Keywords: ARIMA, time series, stationarity, autocorrelation, residual.